Archive for the ‘Reply’ Category

 Dear Hannah,

 You set off on your invisible mission.
 For the first ten to fifteen minutes outside, you notice people on the street looking at you.
 Perhaps because you are paying attention, or possibly because you are somehow foreign to the environment today.
 One man asks for your phone number from a distance… is this what happens when you try to disappear from sight?
 You see your reflection in a shop window and think you are wearing the right clothes for anonymity; jeans and a grey t-shirt.
 Still, it isn’t until you enter the busier area that you slowly become part of the scenery.
 You don’t encounter anyone I know and no one looks at you in particular.
 The kids are playing with the kids.
 The dogs are barking at the dogs.
 The parents and the owners are looking at each other across the enlarged space between them (that the children and dogs don’t care about) and you just fit into the scene: a woman walking in a park.
 Nothing odd or remarkable about it, and so you become one of the trees.
-One more, one less, no one would notice: You become invisible.
+One more, one less, no one would notice.

 Then you decide to walk barefoot (because of a painful blister) and you have to admit that this isn’t the smartest move.
-It attracts the attention of almost every person passing you
+It attracts the attention of almost every person passing you.

 Close